Retinoid: Structure

-The basic structure of the hydrophobic retinoid molecule consists of a cyclic end group, a polyene side chain and a polar end group.
-The conjugated system formed by alternating C=C double bonds in the polyene side chain are responsible for the color of retinoids (typically yellow, orange, or red).
+The basic structure of the hydrophobic retinoid molecule consists of a cyclic end group, a polyene side chain, and a polar end group.
+The conjugated system formed by alternating C=C double bonds in the polyene side chain is responsible for the color of retinoids (typically yellow, orange, or red).
 Hence, many retinoids are chromophores.
 Alternation of side chains and end groups creates the various classes of retinoids.

-First generation retinoids are produced naturally in the body and interact with their normal biological counterparts, such as retinol binding protein 4 for retinol, retinoid receptors for all-trans-retinoic acid or 9-cis-retinoic acid.
+First-generation retinoids are produced naturally in the body and interact with their normal biological counterparts, such as retinol binding protein 4 for retinol, retinoid receptors for all-trans-retinoic acid or 9-cis-retinoic acid.
 13-cis retinoic acid has an unknown biological pathway but appears to act as a growth factor.

-Second generation retinoids have a mixed effect and interact mainly with signaling in the skin.
+Second-generation retinoids have a mixed effect and interact mainly with signaling in the skin.

 Third generation retinoids have narrow biological roles due to their constrained structure, with adapalene mimicking the effects of isotretinoin, bexarotene binding only the retinoid X receptors, and tazarotene binding the retinoic acid receptor beta and retinoic acid receptor gamma forms.

-The only fourth generation retinoid, Trifarotene, binds selectively to the RAR-y receptor.
+The only fourth-generation retinoid, Trifarotene, binds selectively to the RAR-y receptor.
 It was approved for use in the US in 2019.

 Pharmacokinetics

-The major source of retinoids in human diet are plant pigments such as carotenes and retinyl esters derived from animal sources.
+The major source of retinoids in the human diet is plant pigments such as carotenes and retinyl esters derived from animal sources.
 Retinyl esters are transported through the chylomicron pathway to the liver or fat tissue while retinol or carotenes are transported from the enterocytes to the liver and are processed into retinyl esters by LRAT for storage.
-Most synthetic retinoids are absorbed when taken orally while topical retinoids cannot diffuse through the skin barrier unless it is compromised.
+Most synthetic retinoids are absorbed when taken orally, while topical retinoids cannot diffuse through the skin barrier unless it is compromised.

 All classes of retinoid bind to many proteins.
 Natural retinoids such as retinol and retinyl esters bind to carrier proteins such as RBP4, chylomicrons and VLDL while synthetic retinoids likely bind to these and other proteins.
 First generation retinoids are rapidly metabolized by Cytochrome p450 enzymes, typically of the Cyp26 family.